popsim-consortium/stdpopsim/docs/development.rst

    but its value does not directly affect the simulation, since the ``SLiM`` and ``msprime`` simulation engines operate in time units of generations.
-   Thus, the average generation time is only currently used to convert time units to years, which is useful when comparing among different demographic models.
+   Thus, the average generation time is only currently used to convert time units to years, which is useful when comparing different demographic models.

 All values used in the species model should be based on current knowledge for a typical population in that species, as represented in the literature.